-Gerald Slota (https://geraldslota.com/) is a fine artist and photographer who has been widely exhibited across the US and abroad.
+Gerald Slota is a fine artist and photographer who has been widely exhibited across the US and abroad.
 He has had solo shows at the George Eastman House in Rochester, NY, and Langhans Galerie in Prague, Czech Republic, as well as been shown at Recontres D’ Arles in Arles, France.
 Slota has had multiple solo exhibits at Ricco/Maresca Gallery in NYC and is represented by the Robert Berman Gallery in Los Angeles.
-His images have appeared in numerous publications including The New York Times Magazine, Vice, The New Yorker, New York Magazine, Discover, and Scientific America, as well as in BOMB, Artforum, ARTNEWS, Art in America, and Aperture.
-He currently teaches at the School of Visual Arts in NYC, and has lectured at many institutions such as the International Center for Photography (ICP).
+His images have appeared in numerous publications including The New York Times Magazine, Vice, The New Yorker, New York Magazine, Harper’s, and Scientific America, as well as in BOMB, Artforum, ARTNEWS, Art in America, and Aperture.
 Gerald Slota has garnered many awards including a Polaroid 20”x24” Grant, a MacDowell Artist Residency, and a Mid-Atlantic Fellowship Grant in 2001, 2009 and 2021.
 Slota’s photographs are in collections of the Whitney Museum of American Art, NYC, New Mexico Museum of Art, Santa Fe, NM, Los Angeles County Museum of Art, CA, Norton Museum of Art, West Palm Beach, FL, George Eastman House, Rochester, NY.

 LACP asks Gerald Slota ten questions about his background, career in and beliefs about photography

 Los Angeles Center of Photography: What kind of photographer are you?

 Gerald Slota: not sure still exploring

 GS: since 7/ 8 years old my father bought an expensive SX70 polaroid camera and he was bad at photographing [cutting off heads] so I became the family photographer, ironically, I made a living with cutting off heads

 LACP: Where did you get your training?